-Middle-Income Fire Middle-Income First-Time Homebuyer Program Eligible Funding ⊠HTF INCL M HOME 13 OTHER Scope A deferred-payment, second trust deed loan program for moderate-income first-time homebuyers that bridges the gap between what households can afford and the actual cost of acquiring a home.
-The deferred- payment loan program provides a range of assistance based on a percentage calculation of the purchase price or a fixed amount to be used toward down payment and closing costs.
-Target Population The loan program targets households that meet program eligibility and underwriting guidelines.
-The household income as a percentage of AMI is determined by the available funding source Terms Borrowers earning up to 120% AMI will be eligible.
+Middle-Income First-Time Homebuyer Program Eligible Funding ⊠HTF INCL M HOME 13 OTHER Scope the gap between what ho loan program provides a r useholds can afford and the for moderate-income first-tin actual cost of acquiring a ho a percentage calculation of t costs. me.
+The deferred- payment Target Population households that meet progra AMI is determined by the a am eligibility and underwriting vailable funding source guidelines.
+The household Terms Borrowers earning up to 120% AMI will be eligible.
 Loans are 3 percent simple interest and require no monthly payments.
 The loan term is 15 or 30 years.
 Principal and accrued interest are due as a balloon payment upon sale, cash-out refinance, non-owner occupancy, or upon maturity.
-Application Method Subject to SDHC's loan policies and underwriting guidelines unless SDHC authorizes specific exceptions
+Application Method Subject to SDHC's loan p olicies and underwriting guid delines unless SDHC authoriz zes specific exceptions.